-- When you have no other options, wash your dirty clothes in running water, preferably with running water so the pathogens don’t clump together.
+- When you have no other options, wash your dirty clothes in running water, so the pathogens don’t clump together.

-- Remember to do your laundry as soon as you arrive at your camp, preferably in the early afternoon or late morning so that your clothes have time to dry.
+- Remember to do your laundry as soon as you arrive at your camp.
+Prefer in the early afternoon or late morning so that your clothes have time to dry.

-- Use the rope to extend your belongings by carefully choosing the way to tie them (100 Gifts for Hikers, Campers & Backpackers).
+- Use the rope to extend your belongings by carefully choosing the way to tie them.

 On the Girl Side, What to Do in Case of Menstruation?